 When we looked at a trip this year, I started by looking at the half term week at the end of October, and just compared with the week before for reference as the cost was above what we could afford.
 Uuum £500.00 less.
 Ok with the £500.00 difference we could just about afford it.
 Money is very tight, the sacrifice for this SAHM, no lovely holidays in the sun, or even Bournemouth for us at the moment!
 Anyway, Daddy P and I discussed the dates and the prices and our budget.
-Well Monkey is still 3 years old.
+Well, my son is still 3 years old.
 I didn’t really want to disrupt him at his new Nursery school, but for 4 days at the end of term, at his age, I really didn’t see it being too much of an issue.

-When he is in Spain Monkey will see how the Airport works, spend time with the neighbours, learn some Spanish hopefully, and see the local children when they finish school.
+When he is in Spain he will see how the Airport works, spend time with the neighbours, learn some Spanish hopefully, and see the local children when they finish school.
 He will try different foods, visit Sevilla and see all the city has to offer and so much more.
 A real feast of education.
 Something he can share with his Nursery upon his return.

 But most importantly, he will spend valuable time with his only grandparents.
 So many of us live a long way away from our parents, that our children don’t get the same grandparent time that some take for granted.
-I was the same, my Dad’s Mum died before I was born, his Father was in a home and died when I was small, my Mum’s parents lived on the Kent coast.
+I was the same, my Dad’s Mum died before I was born, his father was in a home and died when I was small, my Mum’s parents lived on the Kent coast.
 In those days without a car or decent motorways – we just didn’t see them very often.
 A world before the treasure that is Skype!

 Anyway, back to holiday madness.
-The flights were booked, Monkey starts his new Nursery School.
+The flights were booked, my son starts his new Nursery School.
 I mentioned the holiday to his Teacher at the same time I mentioned about his hearing test.
 She’s also new to the school, and said she’d find out what the procedure was – I might need to put the dates in writing.
 No problem, that’s fine.

 I drafted a letter of response.
 I tried not to be rude, it was quite hard.
 It’s just madness – he is 3 years old.
 Yes, I can just ignore the letter, Yes, we will still go to Spain.
 But it’s still madness!!!!!